Lightmatter/django-hydra/docs/source/structure.rst

 material.ui format of having a folder per component with the js/css/jinja files within, allowing for files to be overwritten and customized as needed.

-To create a macro, they must first be defined, and examples

 Forms
 -----

 It's important to note that the widgets that django typically provides are overwritten in Hydra.
 Rather than working directly with the Django widgets as they as written, the Jinja templates for widgets are imported as the defaults.
-Due to how Django requires that the component templates are overwritten by shadowed methods, you'll see several examples of this under the `templates/django/forms/widgets/` directory.
+Due to how Django requires that the component templates are overwritten by shadowed methods, you'll see several examples of this under the ``templates/django/forms/widgets/`` directory.

 Custom form widgets can be composed using Jinja